lzim/teampsd/mtl_facilitate_workgroup/facilitator_say/mtl_session04_say.md

 ### 3. What looks like the highest priority need for your team now, and which _Modeling to Learn_ module best addresses that need?

 a.
-There are currently 5 _MTL_ modules available for teams to focus on in sessions 5 through 10 of _MTL_:
+There are currently 5 _MTL_ modules available for teams to focus on in sessions 5 through 10:

   •	Care Coordination (CC)
   •	Medication Management (MM)
   •	Psychotherapy (PSY)